 We begin the day travelling along Lustrafjorden, the long arm of Norway’s deepest and longest fjord, Sognefjord.
 Scenic cruising allows you time to admire Lustrafjorden’s breathtaking scenery of tall, steep mountainsides, cascading waterfalls, beautiful flora and towering mountains.
-Midday we arrive in the village of Skjolden, situated at the head of Sognefjord.
-The village is a gateway to the impressive landscapes of Jostedalsbreen National Park and the largest glacier residing in mainland Europe.
+At midday we arrive in the village of Skjolden, situated at the head of Sognefjord.
+The village is a gateway to the impressive landscapes of Jostedalsbreen National Park and the largest glacier in mainland Europe.
 Optional excursions feature the Urnes Stave Church, Norway’s oldest remaining stave church dating back to the 12th century; and the Sognefjell National Route, Europe’s highest mountain road.

 Day 6 - Bergen

 We spend a full day in the wonderful town of Bergen, the ‘gateway to the fjords’.
 The population is less than a quarter of a million, although it is the second largest city in Norway, creating a friendly small-town atmosphere.
 Highlights of the city include the funicular ride travelling to the summit of the magnificent Mount Fløien where breathtaking panoramic views over Bergen and the rugged coastline await discovery; and the city’s UNESCO-listed harbour of Bryggen Wharf, boasting brightly-coloured Hanseatic houses, buildings and shops selling fascinating traditional crafts and souvenirs.